intelligent002/interview-assignment/README.md

 ### Data Flow
 **City Request**:
-1. The `cli` service publishes a city name to the `cities` Kafka topic.
+1. The `cli` service publishes a city name to the `topic-cities` Kafka topic.
 ![city push](docs/charts/city.add.png)
-2. `worker` services consume messages from the `cities` topic.
+2. `worker` services consume messages from the `topic-cities` topic.
 3. Upon receiving a city name, a `worker` requests the list of street IDs from the external API.
-4. Street IDs are published to the `streets` Kafka topic.
+4. Street IDs are published to the `topic-streets` Kafka topic.

 ![city parse](docs/charts/city.parse.png)